When signing up for a Grammarly account, it is asking me to pay, or asking for an access code.

 There are several things to try:

 - Be sure you are uploading a .docx or .doc file (Microsoft Word files).
-If you need to convert your document to a .docx file, you can use a free document converter found online.
+You can convert a PowerPoint presentation or any other file type to a .docx file by using a free online document converter site.

 - Use Google Chrome, which works best for the TutorMe platform.